 Flat rack and platforms which might also be rated well over 30 tonnes may have anything up to a 18-20 inch floor depth, (circa 50cm), as the entire strength of the container is supported by the floor

-If you have a very specific need to know the depots of a container you are buying from us, let us know and we can send someone into the yard to physically measure and check your container for you before delivery.
+If you need to know the depths of a container floor that you are buying from us, let us know and we can send someone into the yard to physically measure and check your container for before delivery.

 Yes we accept all major Credit and Debit cards but not American Express.